Herman Segelke

-Herman Neils Segelke (born April 24, 1958) is an American former pitcher in Major League Baseball.
+Herman Neils Segelke (/sɛˈgɛlkiː/ seh-GHEL-kee; born April 24, 1958) is an American former pitcher in Major League Baseball.

 Segelke is the third of four children.
 He is German and Danish descent.
 He won the national Punt, Pass, and Kick competition at the 1969 Pro Bowl.

 Segelke played baseball at El Camino High School in South San Francisco, California.
 He suffered tendonitis in his pitching arm as a junior but, in his first start as a senior, with a dozen professional scouts present, Segelke threw a no-hitter against San Mateo High School.

-Segelke received a scholarship offer to play college baseball at Arizona but was drafted with the seventh pick of the 1976 Major League Baseball Draft by the Chicago Cubs on the recommendation of scout Gene Handley.
+Segelke received a scholarship offer to play college baseball at Arizona but was drafted with the seventh pick of the 1976 Major League Baseball draft by the Chicago Cubs on the recommendation of scout Gene Handley.
 Segelke held out for a larger signing bonus and ultimately was given a $52,500 bonus, then the largest bonus ever given by the Cubs.

 He appeared in three games for the Chicago Cubs in 1982.
 He was traded to the San Francisco Giants following the 1982 season, where he played two seasons in their farm system before finishing his professional career in 1984.